SamsungLabs/gps-augment/README.md

 ### Evaluating other methods
 [`get_predictions_randaugment.py`](get_predictions_randaugment.py) can also be used to evaluate other baselines.
-For example, in order to evaluate Deep ensembles, just supply the `--models` argument with a list of models.
+For example, in order to evaluate Deep Ensembles, just supply the `--models` argument with a list of models.
 Different augmentations can be obtained by varying the parameters `--N` and `--M` of RandAugment, and flag `--no_tta` disables test-time augmentation.
 See the list of the arguments of [`get_predictions_randaugment.py`](get_predictions_randaugment.py) for further details.

-## ImageNet
+## Experiments on ImageNet

-### Prepare a pool of policies
+### Preparing a pool of policies

-`--mode` states for augmentation mode:
+`--mode` stands for augmentation mode:
 - `cc`: rescale and central crop (no augmentation is used)
 - `cf`: conventional scale/crop/flip augmentation
 - `ra`: RandAugment with parameters N and M